peppedilillo/ht1/README.md

 ## Usage

-Assuming `python3` points to a Python 3.6+ binary:
+Assuming `python3` points to Python 3.6+:

 1. Copy the script `ht1.py` from the `src/ht1` directory.
-2. Run on HERMES SRA binary files with `python3 ht1.py SRAFILENAME`.
+2. Run with `python3 ht1.py path/to/SRAFILE`.

 The `ht1.py` script has no dependencies outside standard library and requires no installation.
 If the transient search returns a positive, a new file `SRAFILENAME_trigger.txt` is created in the `SRAFILENAME` parent directory.